tabeatietz/tabeatietz.github.io/_projects/teaching.md

 - **Linked Data Engineering 2016** (associated lab course and course forum)
 - **Knowledge Engineering with Semantic Web Technologies 2015** (associated lab course and course forum)

 # Lab Courses and Project Seminars at Karlsruhe Institute of Technology
+- Master Seminar 'Data Stories' in SoSe 2025
-- Master Seminar 'Information Service Engineering Project Lab Course' in WiSe 2018/19, WiSe 2020/21, SoSe 2022, WiSe 2024/25
+- Master Seminar 'Information Service Engineering Project Lab Course' in WiSe 2024/25, SoSe 2022, WiSe 2020/21, WiSe 2018/19
-- Teaching Assistant 'Information Service Engineering' in SoSe 2021
+- Teaching Assistant 'Information Service Engineering' in SoSe 2025 + 2021

+## Project Course: Data Stories with Semantic Technologies and Generative AI
+Large Knowledge Graphs are often overwhelming for non-technical users due to their complexity, making it difficult to understand the structures and contents in a clear and intuitive way.
+Data Stories are designed to help users explore data; they simplify the complex relationships within Knowledge Graphs, reveal patterns between entities, and provide narrative summaries that highlight the most relevant aspects of large datasets.

+In this course, we conceptualize and implement methods for creating Data Stories from large and complex Knowledge Graphs.
+This includes the creation of  visualizations and the use of generative AI to bridge the gap between data creators and users.
+The students have the chance to combine creativity and practical implementation tasks to develop solutions for real-world projects and problems.

+This course is realized in corporation with the [Mainz Academy of Sciences and Literature](https://www.adwmainz.de/).

 ## ISE Project Lab Course at Coding da Vinci